University of Oklahoma: Main campus

 The main campus is bordered by Boyd Street on the north, Timberdell Road on the south, Chautauqua Avenue on the west, and Jenkins Avenue on the east.
 The Norman campus is centered on two large "ovals."
 The Parrington Oval (or North Oval as it is commonly called) is anchored on the south by Evans Hall, the main administrative building.
 This building highlights the "Cherokee Gothic" style of architecture locally derived from the Collegiate Gothic style, the style that dominates and defines the older buildings on the OU campus.
 The North Oval is bordered on the east by the Oklahoma Memorial Union.

 On the east side of the northernmost part of campus sits Sarkeys Energy Center while to the west is the Fred Jones, Jr. School of Art and Fred Jones Jr. Museum of Art, home to the Weitzenhoffer Collection of Impressionist art and the Catlett Music Center.
 Just south of Catlett is Goddard Health Center, an on-campus clinic that provides medical care and counseling and testing services to students, faculty, staff, and their dependents.
 Goddard comprises the OU Health Services laboratory, Counseling Services, Health Promotion, and a pharmacy.
 The Van Vleet Oval (or South Oval) is anchored on the north by the Bizzell Memorial Library and flanked by academic buildings.
-When class is in session, the South Oval is often inundated with students going to and from class.
 Elm Avenue bounds the western edge of the academic portion of OU, with a few exceptions.
 Lying between Elm Avenue and Chautauqua Avenue are mostly fraternity and sorority houses.

 On the east side of the central part of campus lies Gaylord Family Oklahoma Memorial Stadium, just north of Lindsey Street on Jenkins Avenue.
 Immediately adjacent to the stadium is the Barry Switzer Center, a museum highlighting the historical success of Oklahoma athletics, as well as a comprehensive training facility for Oklahoma athletes.
 North of the stadium is the McCasland Field House, the former home of Oklahoma Basketball and the current home of Oklahoma's wrestling, volleyball and gymnastics programs.
-Across Jenkins Avenue are the athletic dorms and statues honoring Oklahoma's past five Heisman Trophy winners.
+Across Jenkins Avenue are the athletic dorms and statues honoring Oklahoma's past seven Heisman Trophy winners.
 Other statues on campus include several honoring the Native Americans who defined much of Oklahoma's history and a new memorial statue on the north side of Oklahoma Memorial Stadium honoring OU students, faculty, and staff that have died while serving in the armed forces.